-Back-to-school season heralds the start of price wars among retailers, so look for deals on laptops and computer equipment in August and September.
+Back-to-school season heralds the start of price wars among retailers, so look for discounts, deals and promos on laptops and computer equipment in August and September.

 With the average cost of a wedding in the UK topping £21,000 it's no surprise that more couples than ever before are relying on credit to fund their nuptials.
 A survey by You & Your Wedding revealed that 20% of brides would rather borrow money than compromise on their big day plans.